JamesTL/simpleSearchResults/README.md

 ## Install SimpleBlog project

-Clone repository into local directory.
+Create a new local directory

 Navigate to project directory.

+Copy and paste files into this directory.

 Run `npm install` to install project dependencies.